jasonsbeer/AmigaPCI/TechnicalManual.md

 ##### 2.3.2.3 AUTOCONFIG PCI Device Register Access

-PCI devices added by the AUTOCONFIG process may be accessed in memory or configuration space.
 PCI defines multiple address spaces that exist in parallel.
 PCI command encodings select a specific address space for the current cycle.
+PCI devices added by the AUTOCONFIG process may be accessed in memory or configuration spaces.
 Each device is accessed via the Zorro 3 assigned base address with the command type determined by sampling the R_W, UPA0, and UPA1 sigals.
-For example, you can access the Configuration Type 0 space of an AUTOCONFIG PCI device by driving the base address on the MC68040 A bus and setting UAP0 = 0 and UAP1 = 0.
+For example, you can access the Configuration Type 0 space of an AUTOCONFIG PCI device by driving the base address on the MC68040 address bus and setting UPA0 = 0 and UPA1 = 0.
 The Local PCI Bridge will interpret this as a Configuration Type 0 command and set the C/_BE[3..0] bits accordingly.

 Table 2.3.2.3.
 PCI Commands for AUTOCONFIG Devices.
 R_W|UPA0|UPA1|PCI Command